Security Focus

 Infrastructure SecurityHyperscaler security, physical security, network firewalls

-OS & Database PatchingSAP patches; Customer approves timing
+OS & Database PatchingSAP executes patches; Customer approves timing and validates

-SAP Application PatchingCustomer downloads, tests, and applies SAP notes
+SAP Application PatchingCustomer downloads, tests, and applies SAP Security Notes

 Data Encryption (at rest)HANA native encryption enabled by default

-Data Encryption (in transit)TLS 1.2+ enforced; Customer configures interface encryption
+Data Encryption (in transit)SAP enforces TLS; Customer configures interface encryption

-Audit LoggingSAP provides SAL; Customer configures and monitors
+Audit LoggingSAP provides SAL infrastructure; Customer configures and monitors

-Vulnerability ScanningSAP scans infra; Customer scans application (Code Vuln Analyzer)
+Vulnerability ScanningSAP scans infrastructure; Customer scans custom code (CVA)

-Compliance (GDPR, SOX, etc.)SAP provides certifications; Customer ensures compliance
+Compliance (GDPR, SOX)SAP provides certifications; Customer ensures app compliance

 Primary Responsibility